KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

  Crossentropy is a quantity from the field of Information Theory that measures the distance between probability distributions or, in this case, between the ground-truth distribution and your predictions.

+#### 3.4.4 Validating your approach

+In order to monitor during training the accuracy of the model on data it has never seen before, you’ll create a validation set by setting apart 10,000 samples from the original training data.

+ the training loss decreases with every epoch, and the training accuracy increases with every epoch.
+That’s what you would expect when running gradientdescent optimization—the quantity you’re trying to minimize should be less with every iteration.

+But that isn’t the case for the validation loss and accuracy: they seem to peak at the fourth epoch.
+This is an example of what we warned against earlier: a model that performs better on the training data isn’t necessarily a model that will do better on data it has never seen before.
+In precise terms, what you’re seeing is overfitting:

+This fairly naive approach achieves an accuracy of 88%.
+With state-of-the-art approaches, you should be able to get close to 95%.